-- The provider demonstrated a transparent and open culture in relation to people's safety. - There was strong leadership and emphasis on continually striving to improve. - Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any issues or omissions. - The information and evidence presented during the inspection process was clear and well documented. - We saw the provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.
+The provider demonstrated a transparent and open culture in relation to people's safety.

+There was strong leadership and emphasis on continually striving to improve.

+Systems and processes were embedded, and staff worked together in such a way that issues or omissions identified during the inspection were rectified quickly.

+The information and evidence presented during the inspection process was clear and well documented.

+We saw the provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the practice.